In Red

 What massive plant is known to mimic the texture and smell of raw and rotting meat to help pollinate itself?

 A train horn pierced the silence.
 Annabeth yelped in surprise.
 Her eyes flew open as she fell from kneeling to sitting on the brick walkway.
-She threw her hands back to stop herself from falling all the way back.
+Her hands caught her before she could fall all the way back.
 Her breath came in heaving gulps.
 Her heart slammed against her chest.
 She took several deep breaths to calm herself.
 The memory once desperate to get out, quieted and faded back to the shadows of her mind as her heart rate slowed.

 The crow, lording over her from the top of the hedge, snapped its beak at her.

 Her cramping leg muscles made getting off the ground painful and slow.
 She wiped her dirty palms along the torso of her shirt.
-The mouse laid limply on the hedge beside the crow.
 A splayed pink paw hung from the tip of the crow’s beak.
-The bird tipped its head up, downing part of the mouse.
-It flapped its broad iridescent wings, lifted from the shrub, and snatched the rest of its meal with its one good leg.
+The bird tilted its head and downed the mouse.
+It flapped its broad iridescent wings and lifted from the shrub.
 “Save her!”

 Go home.